ddddddeon/rainbowgen/README.md

 rainbowgen
 ==========

 Generate MD5 &amp; SHA-1 lookup tables from a user-supplied wordlist.
-Outputs either to raw .txt file or as an SQL insert statement.
+Outputs either to raw .txt file or to an .sql file as a MySQL insert statement.

 Usage:
 ------